About Coconino County

 Two Nights In a Row and Now on Stand-by

-Last night around 8pm, my pager went off with an 888 code, meaning it was a stand-by call.
-Our coordinator's message said that four boats had been found floating down the Colorado River about ten miles past the confluence with Havasu Creek.
-Life-jackets were tied to the boats, but no one was on board.
+Last night around 8:00, my pager went off with an 888 code, meaning it was a stand-by call.
+Our coordinator's message said that four boats had been found floating down the Colorado River about 10 miles past the confluence with Havasu Creek.
+Life jackets were tied to the boats, but no one was on board.
 The boats were pulled from the river at Fern Glenn Rapid, but the status of the passengers was unknown.
 Sergeant D said he'd update us either late last night or early this morning.

-By 9:30a.m., there had still been no further update, so I decided to go running.
-When I returned, though, I found a cellphone message from one of our team leaders, asking if I'd be available from "now" through Tuesday night.
-I called him back and found out that the boat incident from last night had become part of a much larger situation, and the National Guard was now being called in.
+By 9:30 a.m., there still had been no further update, so I decided to go running.
+When I returned, I found a cellphone message from one of our team leaders, asking if I'd be available from "now" through Tuesday night.
+I called him back and found out that the boat incident from last night had become part of a much larger situation, and the National Guard had been called in, too.

-Apparently, flash-flooding caused a dam break near Tusayan, in turn flooding Cataract Canyon, which leads into Havasu Canyon.
+Flash-flooding had caused a dam break near Tusayan, in turn flooding Cataract Canyon, which leads into Havasu Canyon.
 Havasu Canyon then intersects with the Grand Canyon and the Colorado River.
-The Native American village of Supai, with 400 some-odd residents, is located at the bottom of Havasu canyon, and that village is now being evacuated along with an unknown number of campers.
-Havasu canyon is a popular destination, in particular its waterfalls and beautiful natural pools.
-(View a photo of Havasu Falls.)
-At the moment, I don't know much more about the unfolding situation, but I was told that Search & Rescue will be asked to "look for bodies."
-Yikes.
+The Native American village of Supai, with 400-some-odd residents, is located at the bottom of Havasu Canyon, and that village is now being evacuated along with an unknown number of campers.
+Havasu Canyon is a popular destination, especially for its waterfalls and beautiful natural pools.
+At the moment, I don't know much more about the unfolding situation, but I was told that search and rescue will be asked to "look for bodies."

-So off I went for a second time in two nights.
-I soon found out that the two lost hikers had called in on a cell phone, so I figured this probably wouldn't be a tough mission.
+So, off I went for a second time in two nights.
+I soon found out that the two lost hikers had called 9-1-1 from a cell phone, so I figured this probably wouldn't be a tough mission.
 There are all sorts of Forest Service roads up on the mesa, so access shouldn't be a problem.
 And by the time we got to the staging area, the helicopter had spotted the two men and provided coordinates.

-But getting to them wasn't quite as easy as I'd assumed.
-Four members of our group set off on foot along the Arizona Trail, while Bob and I drove some really rough dirt roads at a snail's pace.
-The hikers were no longer on the AZ Trail but on one of those secondary FS roads, and we didn't know if we could get all the way to them by vehicle.
+But getting to them wasn't quite as easy.
+Four members of our group set off on foot along the Arizona Trail, while Bob and I drove rough dirt roads at a snail's pace.
+The hikers were no longer on the AZ Trail but on one of those secondary forest roads, and we didn't know if we could get all the way to them by vehicle.

-Okay, now I'll go back to my waiting and knee-bouncing until it's time to go to the Grand Canyon.
+And now I'll go back to my waiting and knee-bouncing with my backpack at the ready until it's time to go to the Grand Canyon.